 - We have to accommodate the comfort needs of a family of four (mom, dad and two kids), though we want to be frugal on our trip, cooking most meals and camping in parks vs staying in hotels

 - We’re traveling in a very expensive place: America

 - We will be renting our home and investment properties to cover mortgages, taxes, and insurance

-Taking a first pass at the numbers around an adventure travel budget is largely an exercise in common sense guessing and refining.
-Using our typical monthly spend as the basis and our understanding of our adventure trip and lifestyle requirements, we can start to determine what expenses we could cut, modify, or replace on our adventure.
+Taking a first pass at the numbers around an adventure travel budget is largely an exercise in common sense guessing and refinement.
+Using our typical monthly spend as the basis, combined with our understanding of our adventure trip and lifestyle requirements, we can start determining what expenses we could cut, modify, or replace on our adventure.

-We’re targeting $10,000 monthly spend, a rather large number since we are servicing four mortgages and considering our monthly mutual fund investment an expense.
+On our trip, we’re targeting $10,000 monthly spend since we’re servicing four mortgages and considering our monthly mutual fund investment an expense.

 |Spending Category||6 Mos Average Monthly Spend||Adventure Travel Budget||% Change from average||Comments|

 |Bills & Utilities||$571||$200||-65%||Covers 2 cell phones + hot spot|